Stop Loss Orders - Market or Limit?

 Sometimes it can be hard to get out a losing trade, and the stop loss serves to take the guesswork out of cutting a loss.

 There are different types of stop loss orders.
 "Stop loss" is a general term used to describe an order that gets a trader out of a losing trade if the price moves against them.
 A stop loss can be placed as a limit order or a market order.
-Both of these stop loss order types are described in more detail below.

 Stop Loss Market Orders